 MSDOS uses a file handle

-that has 32 bits available for addressing the file.
+that has a 32 bit pointer for addressing the file.
 This would limit

-which MSDOS uses is limited to 2 GB, effectively MSDOS is limited to a
+which MSDOS uses is limited to 2 GiB, effectively MSDOS is limited to a

-2 GB file.
+2 GiB file.
 This is a case where the disk formatting scheme limits

 the file size.
-(In fact, it's possible for MSDOS to create 4 GB files
+(In fact, it's possible for MSDOS to create 4 GiB files

 (It should be noted that some third party vendors found ways around some Microsoft limits, using tricks such as increasing the cluster size.
 This article only deals with unmodified Microsoft products).